 Table Etiquette

 Table etiquette is a big issue for many people.
-They feel nervous about if what they do at meal time is appropriate or not, especially if they are with their bosses or with that especial someone they try to impress.
+They feel nervous about if what they do at meal time is appropriate or not, especially if they are with their bosses or with that special someone they are trying to impress.
+More importantly, table manners are a reflection of your upbringing and respect for others.

 Difficult?